-A deficiency of iodine can have serious effects on the body.
-The symptoms of iodine deficiency include frustration, depression, mental retardation, poor perception levels, goiter, abnormal weight gain, decreased fertility, coarse skin, chances of still birth in expectant mothers, constipation and fatigue.
-In severe cases, mental retardation associated with diseases such as cretinism, characterized by serious physical malformations, can be the result.
-According to WHO reports, iodine deficiency is one of the leading causes of mental retardation all over the world.
+In severe cases, intellectual disability associated with diseases such as cretinism, characterized by physical malformations, can be the result.
+According to WHO reports, this deficiency is one of the leading causes of intellectual disability all over the world.

 Important Sources of Iodine